iamstang/lab10/README.md

-# Distance Converter lab for OOP
+# Coin Machine lab for OOP